victorvmaciel/victorvmaciel/README.md

 - 🛠️ DevOps @ Encora inc. / Avid
 - 👨‍💻 For the past 2 years I have been working as a DevOps analyst, engineer, etc (mostly on outsourcing projects).
-- 📘 Currently learning some AWS stuff.
+- 📘 Currently learning some python stuff.
 - ✨ I really like well implemented and functional automation.
 - 👀 I am fascinated about Containerization, working with the IaC and CI/CD of microservices.
 - 🕹️ I love videogames and everything related to them - emulation, romhacking, homebrews, ports, so on.